 It’s so easy to get sidetracked and disorganized as a busy mom.
 When you’re focused on keeping the house clean and making dinner and just keeping the kids from being monkeys, who has time for anything else?!?
+But following routines for moms and creating a plan for your day as a stay-at-home mom is one of the best things you can do.

 Your day should be simple.
 After all, as a mom, you’re supposed to have time to enjoy your family and make wonderful memories (and maybe even write a sentence or two in the baby book).